sharwahodgar/day4_devops/README.md

 This project successfully demonstrates Infrastructure as Code (IaC) by using Terraform to provision and manage a local Docker container running the Nginx web server.
 The primary goal was to ensure end-to-end management, including initialization, planning, application, state checking, and destruction of the infrastructure, using industry best practices.

+📝 Project Description

+This Terraform configuration defines two main resources:

+docker_image.nginx_image: Ensures the official nginx:latest image is pulled from Docker Hub.

+docker_container.web_server: Creates a running container named tf_nginx_web_server from the image.
+It is configured to restart automatically (restart = "always") and maps the internal Nginx port (80) to the host machine's port 8081 to avoid a conflict (like the common issue with Jenkins using 8080).

 Infrastructure Details

-Component

-Tool

-Purpose

-Status

-IaC Tool

-Terraform (v1.13.4)

-Defines, manages, and provisions the container.
+IaC Tool (Terraform v1.13.4): Used for defining, managing, and provisioning the container.
+(Status: Complete)

-Complete

-Containerization

-Docker

-Provides the runtime environment for the web server.
+Containerization (Docker): Provides the runtime environment for the Nginx web server.
+(Status: Complete)

-Complete

-Application

-Nginx:latest

-Simple web server running inside the container.
+Application (Nginx:latest): The simple web server running inside the Docker container.
+(Status: Complete)

-Complete

-Access Port

-8081

-Mapped from internal container port 80 to avoid conflicts.
+Access Port (8081): The port mapped from the internal container port 80 to the host machine to avoid network conflicts.
+(Status: Complete)

-Complete

 Files